 Timescale for Compensation

-When compensation is agreed with the Acquiring Authority, this will be paid at the earliest opportunity, normally within 1-2 months of agreeing compensation.
-This may be subject to the Acquiring Authority seeking appropriate internal approvals and authorities, for example the Local Authority may need Cabinet or Executive approval.
+When compensation is agreed with the Acquiring Authority, this will be paid at the earliest opportunity, normally within 1-2 months of agreeing compensation,subject to the Acquiring Authority seeking appropriate internal approvals.

 Once the land or property is taken by the Acquiring Authority under a CPO and the claim for compensation has not been settled, under Section 52 of the Land Compensation Act 1973, a claimant can request an Advance Payment.
-An Advance Payment is based upon 90% of the Acquiring Authority’s initial estimate and must be paid within three months of the request.
-The balance of the claim can be settled by negotiation or ultimately determined by the Acquiring Authority if settlement cannot be reached.
+An Advance Payment is based upon 90% of the Acquiring Authority’s initial estimate and must be paid within two months of the request.
+The balance of the claim can be settled by negotiation or ultimately determined by the Upper Tribunal (Lands Chamber) if settlement cannot be reached.

 Under the Planning and Compulsory Purchase Act 2004, property investors and business owner occupiers who meet the qualifications can claim a Basic Loss Payment.
 This payment is calculated at 7.5% of the value of an interest up to a maximum sum of £75,000.
 In addition, an “occupier”, whether they be an owner occupier or a business tenant (subject to qualification criteria) may also be entitled to an Occupier Loss Payment.
 This payment equates to an additional 2.5% of the value of the interest, or £25 per sq. m of building taken (or £2.50 per sq. m of land) subject to a minimum sum of £2,500 and a maximum payment of £25,000.